Maned wolf: Diet

 The maned wolf is omnivorous.
 It specialises in preying on small and medium-sized animals, including small mammals (typically rodents and rabbits), birds and their eggs, reptiles, and even fish, gastropods, other terrestrial molluscs, and insects, but the main portion of its diet is vegetable matter, including fruit, sugarcane, tubers, bulbs, and other roots.
 Up to 301 food items have been recorded in the maned wolf's diet, including 116 plants and 178 animal species.

 The wolf apple (Solanum lycocarpum), a tomato-like fruit, is the maned wolf's most common food item.
-With some exceptions, these fruits make up between 40 and 90% of the maned wolf's diet.
+With some exceptions, these fruits make up 40–90% of the maned wolf's diet.
 The wolf apple is actively sought by the maned wolf, and is consumed throughout the year, unlike other fruits that can only be eaten in abundance during the rainy season.
 It can consume several fruits at a time and disperse intact seeds by defecating, making it an excellent disperser of the wolf apple plant.

 The maned wolf hunts by chasing its prey, digging holes, and jumping to catch birds in flight.
 About 21% of hunts are successful.
 Some authors have recorded active pursuits of the Pampas deer.
 They were also observed feeding on carcasses of run down animals.
 Fecal analysis has shown consumption of the giant anteater, bush dog, and collared peccary, but whether these animals are actively hunted or scavenged is not known.
 Armadillos are also commonly consumed.
 Animals are more often consumed in the dry season.

 Despite their preferred habitat, maned wolves are ecologically flexible and can survive in disturbed habitats, from burned areas to places with high human influences.
 Burned areas have some small mammals, such as hairy-tailed bolo mouse (Necromys lasiurus) and vesper mouse (Calomys spp.) that they can hunt and survive on.

 Historically, captive maned wolves were fed meat-heavy diets, but that caused them to develop bladder stones.
 Zoo diets for them now feature fruits and vegetables, as well as meat and specialized extruded diet formulated for maned wolves to be low in stone-causing compounds (i.e. cystine).